-A gentleman who professed an identification with the Lord, became quite disenchanted with Christianity.
-When an interested friend inquired as to the nature of his problem, he replied:
+A gentleman who professed identification with the Lord became quite disenchanted with Christianity.
+When an interested friend asked as to the nature of his problem with faith, he replied:

 What response should be made to this troubled man?